How to Open a Funeral Home

 Select a legal structure for your business

 Compliance with legal requisites is non-negotiable for funeral home businesses.
 The first consideration is deciding on a business structure.
 A sole proprietorship is straightforward but comes with personal liability.
-Partnerships split this liability among partners (see partnerships definition).
+Partnerships split this liability among partners (see business partnership definition).
 Neither of these informal business entities requires registration with the state.For more information please see: What is a Sole Proprietorship?

 If you’re not sure which business entity is the right choice for your funeral home, we recommend consulting with a local business attorney.
 Learn more about forming an LLC below.